miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 12. **Close** the app studio by closing the browser tab.

-### Exercise 6: Explore other ways to build canvas applications
+### BONUS EXERCISE: Explore other ways to build canvas applications
-In this exercise, create a canvas app from an image mockup.
+In this exercise, create a canvas app from an image mockup. *This exercise is optional and not required to continue to the next lab.*

 #### Task 1: Create an app from an image
 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page